zzzprojects/EntityFramework-Classic/docs/pages/features/query-future.md

 # QueryFuture

 ## Description
 Every time an immediate method like **ToList** or **FirstOrDefault** is invoked on a query, a database round trip is made to retrieve data.
-While most applications don't have performance issues with making multiple round trips, batching multiple queries into one can be critical for some heavy traffic applications for scalability.
+While most applications don't have performance issues with making multiple round trips, batching multiple queries into one can be critical for some heavy traffic applications scalability.

 **EF Classic Query Future** opens up all batching future queries features for Entity Framework users.